yapic/napari-yapic-prediction/README.md

 ## Installation

-1. Please install either GPU or CPU version of tensorflow before installing the plugin depending on your system.
+1. Please install either GPU or CPU version of tensorflow that is compatible with your `cuda` and `cudnn` libraries before installing the plugin depending on your system.
 One of the plugin dependency is `yapic` that currently has sensitivity to tensorflow versions.
-This behaviour will be removed in future.

 2. You can install `napari-yapic-prediction` via [pip]: